aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 #### Creating your own provider

-!!! info "In Q1 2024, we will implement support for bringing your own encryption provider."
+!!! info "In Q1 2024, we plan to add support for bringing your own encryption provider."

 ## Testing your code